jerrytuw/simple_TLS_broker/README.md

 # Simple ESP32 Arduino all-in-one NAT router, TLS MQTT broker and client app sketch
-Arduino IDE ESP32 all-in-one sketch: WIFI NAT, MQTTs Broker and MQTT client app Luckily, with each version, the Arduino ESP32 core comprises more and more of the ESP-IDF code base except for yet some parts excluded by compile flags.
+Arduino IDE ESP32 all-in-one sketch: WIFI NAT, MQTTs Broker and MQTT client app.
+Luckily, with each version, the Arduino ESP32 core comprises more and more of the ESP-IDF code base except for yet some parts excluded by compile flags.
 Therefore, with few exceptions ESPIDF exampels can also be compiled in the Arduino IDE.